Infinite Reduction of Divisors on Metric Graphs: Introduction

-The central combinatorial objects in this study, for both graphs and tropical curves, are the so-called $q$-reduced divisors (known elsewhere in the literature as superstable configurations or G-parking functions).
+The central combinatorial objects in this study, for both graphs and tropical curves, are the so-called $q$-reduced divisors (known elsewhere in the literature as superstable configurations or $G$-parking functions).
 A $q$-reduced divisor is a special representative from the class of divisors linearly equivalent to a given divisor.
 There is an algorithmic method for obtaining the unique $q$-reduced divisor consisting of two parts.
 In this paper, we investigate the second, more subtle part of this process known as reduction.
-We offer a new short proof of Luo's result that Dhar's reduction algorithm terminates after a finite number of iterations.
+We offer a short proof that Luo's metric variant of Dhar's reduction algorithm terminates after a finite number of iterations.
 We then investigate the greedy reduction algorithm, which in the graphical case is known to succeed.
 We show that the Euclidean algorithm may be modeled by the greedy reduction of divisors on metric graphs.
-By evaluating this algorithm on two incommensurable numbers, we obtain a run of the greedy reduction algorithm which does not terminate.
-After observing that any infinite reduction has a well-defined limit, it becomes natural to analyze the running time of the greedy algorithm via ordinal numbers.
-We provide matching upper and lower bounds on worst case running time of $O(\omega^n)$.
+By taking a pair of incommensurable numbers as input, we obtain a run of the greedy reduction algorithm which does not terminate.

+After observing that any infinite reduction has a well-defined limit, we analyze the running time of the greedy algorithm via ordinal numbers.
+We provide nearly matching upper and lower bounds which establish that the worst case running time of $\omega^{\Theta({\rm deg}(D))}$.
+The lower bound is obtained by gluing $n$ copies of the Euclidean algorithm example together and ordering the firings lexicographically.
+The upper bound of $\omega^{{\rm deg}(D)}$ is provided by an inductive argument.